Sidekick AI vs Questie.ai

 Try Sidekick AI free from your Steam library

-The Sidekick AI demo runs through Steam with five minutes of daily voice coaching.
+The Sidekick AI demo runs through Steam.
 No credit card, no separate account.
 The fastest way to see if real-time gaming voice coaching actually fits how you play.

 Add to Steam Wishlist